How to Determine the Value of a Business

 Some buyers want to know how much cash your business can generate.
 This method uses information from a cash flow statement showing the inflows and outflows of cash for the business over a specific time period.
 Then this current cash flow number is discounted for its future value.
 Cash flow value is often used for valuing companies that have shareholders.

 Multiples of gross sales, as Entrepreneur says, are the "crudest approximation" of business valuation.
 For example, gross sales for the three previous years might be used.
 But there is no guarantee that this level of sales can be supported, which is why it is less useful for valuation on its own.

 Multiples of Earnings

 For businesses that have shareholders, looking at multiples of earnings per share of stock is a common valuation method.
+Earnings valuation is based on the business's ability to produce future wealth.
 This number shows the earnings of each shareholder, or EPS, which is not the same as any dividends.
-The principle here is that the higher the EPS, the more valuable the company.
+The principle here is that the higher the EPS, the more valuable the company; earnings valua